LLNL/merlin/docs/source/modules/hello_world/hello_world.rst

     $ merlin run-workers hello.yaml

 Congratulations!
-You concurrently greeted 1000 friends in English and French!
+You concurrently greeted 1000 friends in English and Portuguese!

 Miscellany
 ++++++++++